Luis Torrens: Seattle Mariners

 On August 30, 2020, the Padres traded Torrens, Taylor Trammell, Ty France, and Andrés Muñoz to the Seattle Mariners for Austin Nola, Austin Adams, and Dan Altavilla.
 In 2020, between the two teams, on defense he led all major league catchers in passed balls, with six.
-In 2021, Torrens batted .243/.299/.431 with 15 home runs and 47 RBIs in 108 games.
+In 2021, Torrens batted .243/.299/.431 with 15 home runs and 47 runs batted in (RBIs) in 108 games.

 The Mariners designated Torrens for assignment on August 11, 2022.
 After he cleared waivers, the Mariners sent him outright to the Triple-A Tacoma Rainiers.
 He batted .279 in 16 games for Tacoma and was promoted to the major leagues on September 21.

 On October 4, Torrens recorded the 6th pitching win by a position player since 1960.
 He pitched the top of the 10th inning, giving up one hit and no earned runs against the Detroit Tigers.
 On November 18, Torrens was non-tendered and became a free agent.

 Chicago Cubs

 On January 25, 2023, Torrens signed a minor league contract with the Chicago Cubs organization.
 He made Cubs major league roster when the 2023 season began.
-Torrens made 13 appearances for the Cubs, going 5-for-20 with 3 RBI.
+Torrens made 13 appearances for the Cubs, going 5-for-20 with 3 RBIs.
 He was designated for assignment on April 28.